-The p-value of .08 means that there is an 8% chance that the resulting observed value can occur from random sampling derived from a population with a parameter of Ho.
+The p-value of .08 means that 8% of samples return a resulting observed value or more extreme from random sampling derived from a population with a parameter of Ho.
 The p-value will have a cut off point between being statistically significant and failing to reject Ho.
-This value is the exact probability that α was set at.
-If α was .05, then 8% would fail to reject.
-If α was .1, then 8% would be statistically significant and we would reject Ho.
-There will never be a point in which the p-value is less than α , but the OV is outside of the RR.
-The p-value determines what Z_a the RR's bound will be and thus, both must agree.
+This value is the exact probability that $\alpha$ was set at.
+If $\alpha$ was .05, then 8% would fail to reject.
+If $\alpha$ was .1, then 8% would be statistically significant and we would reject Ho.
+There will never be a point in which the p-value is less than $\alpha$ , but the OV is outside of the RR.
+The p-value determines what $Z_a$ the RR's bound will be and thus, both must agree.

 Computing a Hypothesis Test for proportions uses a different Standard Error than the Confidence Intervals.
-Unlike in the Confidence Intervals, we used the known σ for the computations.
+Unlike in the Confidence Intervals, we used the known $\sigma$ for the computations.
 In a Hypothesis Test, we use an altered version of the SE form that uses the predetermined PP instead of the SS.
 The Formula for a Hypothesis Test SE is shown in the 3rd Formula.

 Confidence Intervals can also be used to describe the results of a Hypothesis Test if Ho is rejected.
 Since the previous parameter has been disproven, statisticians like to create a CI for a range based off of the sample data.
 This range often includes a different value than the OV calculated for the Hypothesis Test.
-The Formula for a Hypothesis CI is, $CI = (PE) \pm (|RF|SE)$.
-Where PE is the Point Estimate (Sample Statistic), the Reliability Factor (RF) is the RR bound associated with α , and SE the Standard Error (Std.
+The Formula for a Hypothesis CI is, $CI = (PE) \pm (|RF| SE)$ .
+Where PE is the Point Estimate (Sample Statistic), the Reliability Factor (RF) is the RR bound associated with $\alpha$ , and SE the Standard Error (Std.
 Dev. for the Sampling Distribution).
 Depending on the type of test, the Confidence Interval can either be one region or two on the graph.
-If Ha > Ho CI = [x, ∞), If Ha < Ho CI = (- ∞ , x], and If Ha \neq Ho CI = [x, x].
-For the Two-Tailed Test, the CI will be on one of the tails and uses the RF of that tail ($\alpha/2$ rather than just α).
+If Ha > Ho CI = [x, \infty], If Ha < Ho CI = (-\infty, x], and If Ha \neq Ho CI = [x, x].
+For the Two-Tailed Test, the CI will be on one of the tails and uses the RF of that tail ( $\alpha$ /2 rather than just $\alpha$ ).